jooby-project/jooby/md/req.md

 }
 ```

-Override, the default formatter for the request arrival time defined by: [Request#timestamp()]({{defdocs}}/Request.html#timestamp----).
+Override the default formatter for the request arrival time defined by: [Request#timestamp()]({{defdocs}}/Request.html#timestamp----).
 You can provide a function or an instance of `DateTimeFormatter`.

-The default formatter use the default server time zone, provided by `ZoneId#systemDefault()`.
-It's possible to just override the time zone too:
+The default formatter uses the default server time zone, provided by `ZoneId#systemDefault()`.
+It's possible to simply override the time zone as well:

 ```java
 {